RaunoT/MonsterBuilder/README.md

 Two-player rock-paper-scissors type of game, where instead of rock, paper or scissors, monsters body parts compete with eachother.

-The game was made as part of a ??? at Tallinn University.
+The game was made as part of a Software Development course at Tallinn University.

 The logic for the game is browser based and written in JavaScript.
 The visual aspects are handled by HTML/CSS.

-You can try the game out at ???
+You can try the game by downloading the repository and giving r/w permissions for database.txt to all users.
+To launch, open page/index.html.

-## License

-???
+Requirements: Must have PHP installed

 ## Tööjaotus ja rühmaliikmed